katina-anachkova/games-play/README.md

 ## About

-Demo project created with ReactJS using the SoftUni practice server that can be found here:
+Demo project, built in softuni JS applications course, that I rewrote using ReactJS and the SoftUni practice server that can be found here:

 https://github.com/softuni-practice-server/softuni-practice-server